SubiyaCryolite/jds/README.md

 Entity IDs MUST be unique in your application, any value of type long is valid.
 Entity Names do not enforce unique constraints but its best to use a unique name regardless.
 These values can be referenced to mine data.

 ### 1.1.2 Defining Fields
 JdsFields are big part of the JDS framework.
-Each field MUST have a unique Field Id.
+Each fieldEntity MUST have a unique Field Id.
 Field Names do not enforce unique constraints but its best to use a unique name regardless.
 These values can be referenced to mine data.
-Every field that you define can be one of the following types.
+Every fieldEntity that you define can be one of the following types.

 |JDS Field Type|Java Type|Description|
 |-----|-----|-----|